LiamBindle/sequence/docs/std.md

 ### JSON5
 JSON5 is an extension of JSON that adds functionality such as comments, multiline strings, trailing commas, and unquoted strings.
 You can read more about JSON5 [here](https://json5.org/).
-These methods require that VirtualMachine was installed with
+These methods require that Collagen was installed with
 JSON5 support (i.e., `pip install 'collagen[json5]'`).

-::: collagen.standard
+::: collagen
     handler: collagen
     options:
         imports: